-Everyone has their own unique style.
-When it comes to choosing your prescription eyeglasses or sunglasses, you should follow your intuition.
-However, some techniques can help you narrow down your choices.
+When it comes to choosing your prescription eyeglasses or sunglasses, you should go with what you feel comfortable wearing.
+However, knowing your face shape and what complements it can help narrow down your choices.

 - Oval and Circular Frames

 - Cat-Eye Frames

 Do I Have a Heart Shaped Face?

 Most people have combined elements from different face shapes.
 Identifying your most prominent features is the best way to categorize your face shape.

 - A broad forehead

 - An angular chin

 “Heart-shaped” and “inverted triangle” can be used interchangeably to describe this face shape.
 Both terms indicate the forehead being the widest part of your face, and your chin the narrowest.

 Heart-shaped faces are one of the most visually appealing types of face shapes.
 People with this face shape can be versatile when it comes to choosing their glasses.